 I don't think that double negatives are bad English, but they should be avoided if they create ambiguity and unnecessary complexity.
 But "He couldn't not talk to me" conveys different information from "He could talk to me."

-This relates to:Using double and multiple negatives (negation) -
+This question relates to:French lesson "Using double and multiple negatives (negation)"

 24 May 2018

 I think calling the lesson you refer to as dealing with "double negatives" is misleading.
 What's being discussed are two negations but of different things.
 For example: